ControlledChaos/controlled-chaos-plugin/README.md

 Preliminary support for an example custom Elementor widget, taken from the docs but not working.

-@todo Get my own widget working rather than copying the example from the Elemento docs.
+@todo Get my own widget working rather than copying the example from the Elementor docs.

 ## Functionality